-- To use a specific numeric cell size, type the value in the box directly.
+- To use a specific numeric cell size, type the value directly in the box.

 - The default output resolution is determined by the coarsest of the input raster datasets.

-- If a numeric cell size value is specified, then it will not be projected if the output is in a spatial reference which is different from that of the input data.
-In the other cases the input dataset will be projected and the new cell size will be used.
+- If a numeric cell size value is specified, it will not be projected if the output is in a spatial reference other than that of the input data.
+In other cases, the input dataset will be projected and the new cell size will be used.

 - Exercise caution when specifying a cell size finer than the input raster datasets.
 No new data is created; cells are interpolated using nearest neighbor resampling.
 The result is only as precise as the coarsest input.

 - When datasets are projected during analysis, the output raster cell size will use the method specified in the Cell Size Projection Method environment setting.

 - Maximum of Inputs—Use the largest cell size of all input datasets.
 This is the default.

 - Minimum of Inputs—Use the smallest cell size of all input datasets.

 - Same as Layer <name>—Use the cell size of the specified layer or raster dataset.

 Maximum of inputs—Largest cell size of all input datasets.
 This is the default.